YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 - [**T.10**](#t10-building-a-library) Writing and testing a library in OCanren.

 The techniques are presented in detail in sections below, to which the labels ( **T.1**, **T.2**, etc) are linked.
-Each section is self-contained and could be read independent of other sections, except for T.10 which is based on T.9 .
+Each section is self-contained and could be read independent of other sections.

 The library has a systematic test file, which can be compiled (and linked) and executed by running the following shell commands in (your local copy of) the lesson directory: